 - Culligan bottled water meets or exceeds all federal and state health water regulations.

 - The Food and Drug Administration (FDA) establishes water quality standards for bottled water.

 - The FDA Standards of Quality (SOQs) for bottled water must be as protective of public health as EPA standards (known as Maximum Contaminant Levels) for safe drinking water.

 - The Environmental Protection Agency (EPA) regulates tap water provided by water utilities (EPA standards) to ensure safe drinking water.

 Ozone Filtration vs. Chlorine in Water

-Culligan uses ozone filtration, instead of putting chlorine in water, in the final step of bottled water production.
+Culligan uses ozone filtration, instead of chlorine, as our final bottled water production step.
 Ozone is a form of oxygen, O3 to be exact, that is bubbled through the water just before it goes into a clean and sanitized water bottle.
 Within a few hours, after the water bottle has been filled and capped, the ozone dissipates and converts back to the same oxygen we breathe (O2).

 What is ozone filtration?

-Ozone filtration, also known as ozonation, is the process of putting ozone in water to destroy bacteria.
+Ozone filtration, also known as ozonation, is the process of infusing ozone into the water to destroy bacteria.
 Unlike chlorine, ozonation leaves no residual chemicals and does not cause a bad water taste or bad water smell.